-Komodo dragons are the largest member of the monitor lizard family.
-They grow over 50 years to 100 kg and almost 3m from head to tail tip.
+The largest member of the monitor lizard family, Komodo dragons grow over 50 years to 100 kg and almost 3m from head to tail tip.
 They use burrows to maintain their body temperature during the night, and bask in the sunlight to raise their temperature at dawn.
 They live off wild dear, pigs, buffalo and even horses, lying in wait and employing camouflage and ambush tactics.

 There are now only approximately 1,100 dragons left in the park on Komodo Island, Rinca and Gili Motang, and outside the park area in eastern Flores.